jurgen-kluft/go-home/DESIGN.md

 # NATS

-NOTE: Currently emitter.io is integrated but we will move to using NATS

 ## NATS Messaging

-Listen to presence messages, when a subscriber registers we can send him the configuration.
+Listen to config/request/ messages, when a subscriber registers we can send him the configuration.
 Also when we detect that the configuration on disk has changed, we can hot-load it and send it to the associated channel.
+(This part of the config service and is working)

 ## Azure IoT Devkit - MXCHIP